What's Next in Business Analytics?

 An adaptive intelligence platform powers the applications with a high performance infrastructure for running analytics at the scale required.
 It provides interactive data visualization capabilities to discover, narrate, and predict outcomes.
 It does not compromise between the need for analytic speed by business users, and the need to govern data access and preparation by administrators.
 It embeds a decision recommendation engine and most importantly, it ensures a seamless experience across devices (mobile, desktop) and deployment modes (on-premises, cloud, or a hybrid).

 Adaptive intelligent systems are not in the distant future.
-In fact, they’re here now.
+In fact, their here now.
 Their impact depends on how quickly and accurately we can take advantage of all this intelligence.
 Imagine the possibilities:

 • If insights came to you when you need them most?